 Changes as follows:

 This subclause describes the procedure used by receivers of the ERP.
-An ERP receiver shall be capable of receiving 1, 2, 5.5, and 11 Mb/s PPDUs using either the long or short preamble formats described in Clause 17 (High rate direct sequence spread spectrum (HR/DSSS) PHY specification) and shall be capable of receiving 6, 12, and 24 Mb/s using the modulation and preamble described in Clause 18 (Orthogonal frequency division multiplexing (OFDM) PHY specification).
+An ERP receiver shall be capable of receiving 6, 12, and 24 Mb/s using the modulation and preamble described in Clause 18 (Orthogonal frequency division multiplexing (OFDM) PHY specification).
 The PHY may also implement the ERPOFDM modulations at rates of 9, 18, 36, 48, and 54 Mb/s.
-The receiver shall be capable of detecting the preamble type (ERP-OFDM, short preamble, or long preamble) and the modulation type.
+The receiver shall be capable of detecting the preamble type (ERP-OFDM,) and the modulation type.
 These values shall be reported in the RXVECTOR (see 19.2 (PHY-specific service parameter list)).

-Upon the receipt of a PPDU, the receiver shall first distinguish between the ERP-OFDM preamble and the single carrier modulations (long or short preamble).
-In the case where the preamble is an ERP-OFDM preamble, the PHY receive procedure shall follow the procedure described in 18.3.12 (Receive PHY).
-Otherwise, the receiver shall then distinguish between the long preamble and short preamble as specified in 17.2.2 (PPDU format).
-The receiver shall then demodulate the SERVICE field to determine the modulation type as specified in 19.3.2.2 (Long preamble PPDU format) or 19.3.2.3 (Short preamble PPDU format).
-For short preamble and long preamble using ERP-DSSS or ERP-CCK, the receiver shall then follow the receive procedure described in 17.2.6 (Receive PHY).

 9.26.2 Protection mechanism for non-ERP receivers